 Knowing what food to eat, however, is important.
 By considering foods that lower blood pressure, it is possible to reduce the damage hypertension deals to blood vessels.

-The DASH diet in particular has been “Dietary Approaches to Stop Hypertension.” has been scientifically proven to help reduce blood pressure.
+The DASH diet (Dietary Approaches to Stop Hypertension) in particular has been scientifically proven to help reduce blood pressure.

 A recent study demonstrated that higher adherence to the Dietary Approaches to Stop Hypertension diet was related to reducing the risk of having a stroke compared to lower adherence.

 It is particularly important to focus on potassium-rich foods.
 Potassium is an electrolyte that may assist with blood pressure regulation in the body.
 In fact, potassium may also reduce the effects that sodium has on blood pressure.
 This means all meals with sodium should also contain some foods that are high in potassium too.